stephanemagnan/Lego-G-Sensor-Display/README.md

 Setup:
 - **Board 1** had an Li-Poly battery soldered on the back with a small SPST toggle switch on the positive line.
 The small SPST toggle must be set to On when using or charging the device.
 - **Board 2** must be plugged in to the Round Display.
 An external power supply must be plugged into Board 2.
 The On/Off switch on the Round Display must be set to On to receive power from the board.
 Otherwise, it does have a battery port on the back (not used here).
+- To power up boards using external power supply or battery, ensure that <code>while (!Serial); delay(10);</code> is commented out in both central and peripheral codes.